SanaeLamti/Enhancing-retinal-blood-vessel-segmentation_Attention-Blocks/README.md

 ## Models Compared

-1.  **Spatial-AttVesNet** (`Spatial-AttVesNet.ipynb`): An advanced deep learning architecture designed to enhance focus on crucial vessel features through integrated spatial attention mechanisms.
+1.  **Spatial_AttVesNet** (`Spatial-AttVesNet.ipynb`): An advanced deep learning architecture designed to enhance focus on crucial vessel features through integrated spatial attention mechanisms.
 This model aims for superior performance with optimized computational efficiency.
-2.  **Simple U-Net** (`UNET-SIMPLE.ipynb`): A standard implementation of the U-Net architecture, serving as a well-established baseline for evaluating the performance advancements introduced by Spatial-AttVesNet.
+2.  **Simple_UNet** (`UNET-SIMPLE.ipynb`): A standard implementation of the U-Net architecture, serving as a well-established baseline for evaluating the performance advancements introduced by Spatial-AttVesNet.

 ## Methodology